US Releases Names and Images As It Prepares to Deport 335 West Africans, Including 30 Ghanaians

-• The United States has resolved to remove 355 immigrants who came to the country from West Africa
+• The United States of America has resolved to remove 355 immigrants who came to the country from West Africa

-• It has therefore released the names and images of various nationals who hail from Liberia, Ghana, Cameroon, and several other countries
+• It has released the names and images of nationals hailing from Liberia, Ghana, Cameroon, and other countries

-• Authorities have urged those seeking full details to visit the official DHS portal, where the complete names and photos can be accessed
+• Authorities have urged those seeking further details to visit the official DHS portal for complete names and photos

-The United States has taken a drastic step in dealing with immigrants breaking the law in the country.
+The United States of America has taken a drastic step in dealing with immigrants reportedly breaking the laws of the country.

-In this vein, it announced that 355 persons from West Africa are set to be deported from the country.
+The Department of Homeland Security announced that 355 people from West Africa are set to be deported from the country.

 Us Deportation, Ghanaian, Man, Donald Trump, Immigration Lawyer, Undocumented Migrants

-The Department of Homeland Security has released a list of Ghanaians to be deported.
+The United States of America, under Donald Trump, releases a list of Ghanaians and other nations facing deportation.
 Photo credit: @Andrii Dodonov/Getty Images, Chinapool/Getty Images

 Source: UGC